timholy/SnoopCompile.jl/docs/src/snoopi.md

 ```

 Tada!
 No additional inference was needed, ensuring that your users will not suffer any latency due to type-inference of this particular method/argument combination.
+In addition to identifing a call deserving of precompilation, `@snoopi` helped us identify a weakness in its implementation.
+Fixing that weakness reduced latency, made the code more resistant to invalidation, and may improve runtime performance.

 In other cases, manual inspection of the results from `@snoopi` may lead you in a different direction: you may discover that a huge number of specializations are being created for a method that doesn't need them.
 Typical examples are methods that take types or functions as inputs: for example, there is no reason to recompile `methods(f)` for each separate `f`.